After Venezuela attack, Cuba watches the U.S. warily

 "Cuba looks like it's ready to fall," he said, noting the island's reliance on Venezuela's subsidized oil.
 But he dismissed the idea that U.S. troops would intervene directly.
 "I don't think we need any action.
 It looks like it's going down."

-"If I lived in Havana, and I was in the government, I'd be concerned — at least a little bit," he said.
+"If I lived in Havana, and I was in the government, I'd be concerned — at least a little bit," he said during a news conference.

 Venezuela and Cuba have long been close allies: Venezuela has supplied Cuba with subsidized oil for decades, and in return Cuba has provided medical workers and security personnel.